Jose01000111/osTicket-Install/README.md

 </p>

 - #### Step 5: Set Up the MySQL Database
-    Create a MySQL database for osTicket.

-    Create a database user with the necessary privileges.
+I created a new MySQL database for osTicket and added a user with the correct permissions to manage it.

-- #### Step 6: Run the osTicket Installer

-    Enter database credentials and set up an admin account.
+I launched the osTicket installer in the browser, entered the database info, and created the admin account to finish the setup.

 <p align="center">
 <img src="https://i.imgur.com/cSQfPCU.png" alt="osTicket logo"/>
 </p>

+***

 - #### Essential Terms for Installing osTicket on an Azure VM Azure VM – A virtual computer hosted on Microsoft Azure.